mycesys/hypha-installation/README.md

         - If you don't have one you can get it for free from https://letsencrypt.org/ or use self-signed

 #### Operating system
-- Theoretically system will run on any operating system that supports docker containers
+- Any operating system that supports docker containers
-- We recommend to use one of this operating systems (tested for installation)
-  - CentOS 7
-  - CentOS 8
-  - Ubuntu 20.04 or newer
 - Installation scripts are now available only for Unix-like operating systems

 ### 2. Installation (All in one)